-The #5 was the old version of the Focus.
+The number five was the old version of the Focus.
 In CR’s rankings, it lost ground in “ease of use,” but the new version improves markedly in that area.
 Specifically, it has bigger, clearer temperature and auto-shut-off lights; a water reservoir hatch that flips open and stays open instead of a sliding door; a temperature-select wheel that clicks helpfully when rotated instead of rotating silently; larger, more ergonomic burst-of-steam and spray buttons; and a cord that clips to itself.

 And so on.
 Both Slaven and the Midwestern customer service rep agreed that there are no great surprises in the iron world.
 Paraphrasing: “You pretty much get what you pay for these days.”

 Early reviews and T-fal’s past performance in Consumer Reports rankings suggest that the recently released $45 T-fal Ultraglide Easycord FV4495 is a terrific iron.
 Our tests say it’s the best iron you can buy for less than $75.

 If design details, pedigree, and maximum steam matter to you, then opt for the Rowenta Focus.
 You’ll pay a bit more, but no iron is as refined and consistently satisfying.

 Director of education and analysis at the Drycleaning and Laundry Institute trade association, Telephone Interview, 5/17/2013,“When a garment’s fabric gets damp, the fibers get very flexible and pliable.
 Then the heat dries that moisture, and whatever shape they dry in, that’s the shape they stay in.
 Heat will soften it, too.
 Cause in theory, the fabric is going to be cooler than the iron, so you get condensation of air, which will get a little water in the fabric.”